ShinNoNoir/mturkweb/README.txt

 ==============================================================================

-The mturkweb package is a simple Amazon Mechanical Turk (AMT) library for retrieving information about batches that were created in the AMT web interface.
+The mturkweb package is a simple Amazon Mechanical Turk (AMT) library for retrieving information information that is only available through the AMT web interface:

+   * HIT batches
+   * Monetary transactions

 Usage